 The safer a child feels the sooner their tantrum is likely to subside.
 A calm, confident presence gives your child a sense that they are OK, even if they didn’t get their way.

 Listening and validating also gives your child words to fill up their emotional vocabulary, which is vital to developing emotional intelligence and self-regulation skills.

 4. Make corrections in a connected and calm way:

 “I will not let you kick me.”
 Is enough to make it clear that the tears can go on, but that hurting you is not acceptable.
 Lecturing on and on as the child cries and tried to hurt you will only escalate the tantrum.

-Self-regulation skills (i.e. not having a big tantrum) develops gradually.
-It will take a few trials and errors, much listening and patience.
 Children also learn a lot from observing their trusted adults self-regulate too.
-So, it’s ok if you need to walk away for a moment and calm yourself down as well.
+It’s ok if you need to walk away for a moment and calm yourself down as well.

 Peace & Be Well,